Updated July 13, 2020 9:40 AM

 What protective or preventative measures are in place at the Claggett Center?

-We are in direct dialogue with public health experts to ensure we follow best practices in cleaning, food service, public safety and other relevant areas of operations.
+We are in direct dialogue with public health experts to ensure we follow best practices in cleaning, food service, public safety, occupancy and other relevant areas of operations.
 Staff receive ongoing training and updates about public health concerns.
-Claggett has increased its precautionary measures, including increasing the frequency of cleaning and disinfecting commonly touched objects such as door handles and placing hand sanitizer stations in high traffic areas.
-Claggett has also posted signage to remind attendees of effective handwashing.
+Claggett has increased its precautionary measures, including, but not limited to:

 How can you protect yourself?